lephisto/tesla-apiscraper/README.md

 **Putting an end to __handing out the Key__ for your 100+ Grand Car to a third party you don't know.**

 This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
 In this short Guide I assume you're using a Debian'ish Operating System.
+It can run on a dedicated Linux Server out there on the Internets or on your Home Raspberry Pi.

 ## Screenshots